top of page

 ANTI-BULLYING POLICY

 Harassment and bullying of children, youth, or adults are not tolerated by HSC.
-The HSC board is committed to providing a safe and civil environment in which all members of the HSC community are treated with dignity and respect.
+The HSC board is committed to providing a safe environment in which all members of the HSC community are treated with dignity and respect.
 HSC is a fully inclusive organization, welcoming homeschoolers of all races, religions, sexual orientation, gender identities, and abilities.

 HSC policy prohibits sexual harassment, bullying, or any other victimization.